 Another field of interest in the laboratory is to explore the contribution of microbes to metabolism and pathogenesis in human ecosystems.
 We are particularly interested in human diseases such as periodontitis, which may have polymicrobial etiology.
 We believe that microbes form networks of pathogenic factors and metabolic factors that ultimately have impact upon the whole ecosystem.
 Our goal is to identify the minimum necessary microbial factors that contribute to diseases with polymicrobial etiology.

-Dedicated to human virome research
+Dedicated to phage and virome research

 Our laboratory focuses on the role that microbial communities